Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet: Learning Controllers from Feasibility-Aware STL via BarrierNet

-where $\mathrm{del}_j$ denotes the event of deletion.
+where $U_{[t_a^j,t_b^j]}$ is the temporal \emph{Until} operator as defined in standard STL.
+An HOCBF corresponding to a predicate $\mu_j$ enclosed by $G_{[t_a^j,t_b^j]}$ is always deleted at $t_b^j$.
+Similiarly, we define the feasibility STL subformula as:

 With the construction above, we now have $M$ predicates $\mu_j$, $j=1,\ldots,M$, spanning Categories~I--III.
-Each predicate $\mu_j$ is associated with an STL subformula $\varphi_j^{\mathrm{fea}}$ that enforces QP feasibility until deletion, given by expression \eqref{eq:pho6}.
-Each $\varphi_j^{\mathrm{fea}}$ is itself an STL formula in the same fragment as~\eqref{eq:stl2}, built from atomic predicates of the form $\psi_{m-1,j}>0$.
-To capture the control bounds \eqref{subeq:input-bound}, we introduce a single STL subformula which must hold for all $t\in[0,T]$:
+Each predicate $\mu_j$ is associated with an STL subformula $\varphi_j^{\mathrm{fea}}$ that enforces QP feasibility until deletion, given by expression \eqref{eq:feasibility-f} and \eqref{eq:feasibility-g}.

+To capture the control bounds \eqref{subeq:input-bound}, we introduce another STL formula defined over the control signal $\mathbf u$ which must hold for all $t\in[0,T]$: